htcondor/htcondor/docs/admin-manual/introduction-admin-manual.rst

 Introduction
 ============

-This is the HTCondor Administrator’s Manual.
+This is the HTCondor Administrator's Manual.
 Its purpose is to aid in the installation and administration of an HTCondor pool.
-For help on using HTCondor, see the HTCondor User’s Manual.
+For help on using HTCondor, see the HTCondor User's Manual.

 An HTCondor pool
 :index:`pool<single: pool; HTCondor>`\ :index:`pool of machines` is